 As described above, plan members contribute a percentage of their annual covered salaries at actuarially determined rates based on the age of entry into the plan.
-For employees who were hired prior to January 1, 2013, the agency paid up to 7% of each employee's required contribution through June 30, 2013.
+For employees who were hired prior to January 1, 2013, the Agency paid up to 7% of each employee's required contribution through June 30, 2013.
 However, this percentage was reduced to 4.5% as of July 1, 2013 and to 2.0% as of July 1, 2014.
-As of July 1, 2015, the agency's payments toward the employees' required contributions have been fully eliminated.
-In addition to the pension expense determined in accordance with the requirements of GASB No. 68 as described above, the agency incurred expense of \$26 for the year ended June 30, 2015 related to its subsidization of employee contributions.
+As of July 1, 2015, the Agency's payments toward the employees' required contributions were fully eliminated.
+In addition to the pension expense determined in accordance with the requirements of GASB No. 68 as described above, the Agency incurred expense of \$26 for the year ended June 30, 2015 related to its subsidization of employee contributions.

-Defined Contribution Plan - The agency also sponsors a defined contribution plan under the provisions of Internal Revenue Code Section 457 that permits employees to defer portions of their pre-tax compensation.
-The agency provides matching contributions to a related Section 401(a) plan, at a rate of 50% of the employees' deferral contributions, up to a maximum of 2% of each employee's related compensation.
-In connection with this plan, the agency incurred \$24 of expense for the year ended June 30, 2015.
+Defined-Contribution Plan - The Agency also sponsors a defined-contribution plan under the provisions of Internal Revenue Code Section 457 that permits employees to defer portions of their pretax compensation.
+The Agency provides matching contributions to a related Section 401(a) plan, at a rate of 50% of the employees' deferral contributions, up to a maximum of 2% of each employee's related compensation.
+In connection with this plan, the Agency incurred \$36 and \$24 of expense for the years ended June 30, 2016 and 2015, respectively.